-New guidance, published on 1 February 2020, has been developed to improve price transparency for legal services to help consumers in Scotland make better-informed choices.
-The guidance comes into effect on 1 April 2020.
+The guidance has been developed to improve price transparency for legal services to help consumers in Scotland make better-informed choices.
+It will come into effect on 31 January 2021.

 Our questions and answers below provide more information about the aims of the guidance and what it will mean for you and your firm.

-The new Law Society of Scotland Guidance has been developed to improve price transparency for legal services and encourage solicitors to proactively publish information to help consumers in Scotland make better-informed choices.
+The new guidance has been developed to improve price transparency for legal services and encourage solicitors to proactively publish information to help consumers in Scotland make better-informed choices.

 It has been recognised that some consumers may have the perception of legal services being too costly for them.
 This may result in the consumer approaching an unregulated provider or avoid seeking any kind of legal advice or help.
 Price transparency may go some way to address that misperception.